pivio/pivio-client/README.md

 ```

-java -jar  build/libs/servicecat.jar
+java -jar  build/libs/pivio.jar

 ```

-It will print out the servicecat info as json.
+It will print out the pivio info as json.

 # License